lhoestq/hfjobs/docs/uv_scripts.md

 ## What is UV?

-UV is a Python package manager that can run Python scripts directly.
+UV is a Python package manager that can run Python scripts.
 The simplest way to use UV with hfjobs is to run any Python script:

 ```bash
 # Run a script from a URL